jiixyj/libebur128/README.md

     make

-It is also possible to compile the scanner directly with gcc:
+It is also possible to compile the scanners directly with gcc:

     gcc -O3 -I../include sndfile-example.c ebur128.c -o r128-test -lm -lsndfile